Creative Careers Interviews

 A: The best advice I have ever received came from an ancient book of wisdom the Tao Te Ching, by Lao Tsu.
 There is an essential kind of efficiency expressed in the book, which has helped me create a personal standard for my creative process.
 My life, as well, has been influenced by this efficiency.

-Q: What did you rebel against at seventeen?
+Q: What did you rebel against as a teenager?
 What do you rebel against now?

 A: I probably rebelled against my father the most at age 17.
 However, finally realizing that to rebel against anyone or anything hands power over to the object of our rebellion, I now make every effort not to react to external mechanisms.
 Instead, I choose to take action that is directed by a deeper sense of self, which often comes into play when I don't mindlessly rebel or react.